dddrrreee/cs140e-win19/homeworks/1-bootloader/README.md

 and (2) you will learn some cool, interesting tricks that we can use the rest of the quarter and after.

 ### Part 1: Implementing a fast, simple bootloader.

 Look through the code in `bootloader/`.

 	1. The sub-directory `pi-side` has the skeleton code that will run on the pi.
-You'll implement the missing code in `notmain`, complile it, and copy it to the SD card as `kernel.img` just as before.
+You'll implement the missing code in `notmain`, compile it, and copy it to the SD card as `kernel.img` just as before.

 	2. The sub-directory `unix-side` has the code that will run on your Unix laptop.
 You'll implement the code missing in `support.c` and in `simple-boot.c`.

-After you do so, running `my-install blink-pin20.bin` in the `unix-side` directory should cause an LED  hooked up to pin 20 to blink as before.
+After you finish writing this code, running `my-install blink-pin20.bin` in the `unix-side` directory should cause an LED  hooked up to pin 20 to blink as before.

 For historical reasons, the bootloader we gave you in lab1 uses the xmodem protocol to send bytes between Unix and pi.  (cs107e still uses this method.)
-To get a feel for what this looks like, you can look through the `sample-code-xmodem` subidectory in this directory.
+To get a feel for what this looks like, you can look through the `sample-code-xmodem` subdirectory.

-The high bit, which is obvious after a few seconds of code inspection, is that the approach is complicated and fragile (the cs107e code has bugs, and I think this one does too).
+The high bit, which is obvious after a few seconds of code inspection, is that the xmodem approach is complicated and fragile (the cs107e code has bugs, and I think this one does too).
 So you're going to implement a faster, simpler boot system by extending the code in `bootloader/pi-side` and `bootloader/unix-side`.

 Unix side: to send a binary program, send the following: